Full Time: 12 months | Part-time: currently up to 63 months

 Deepen your understanding of the theoretical and contextual issues related to your professional life as a music teacher on this flexible master's course.

-This course is offered on a full-time and part-time basis and is designed to be flexible to meet the needs of busy professionals and to reflect your own interests.At the Institute of Education we recognise the uniqueness of every student and we address our teaching to suit your individual needs.
+This pathway is offered on a full-time and part-time basis and is designed to be flexible to meet the needs of busy professionals and to reflect your own interests.At the Institute of Education we recognise the uniqueness of every student and we address our teaching to suit your individual needs.

 You will deepen your understanding of the theoretical and contextual issues related to your professional life as a music teacher, and evaluate aspects of your practice.

 Based in our purpose-built music education department, you will complete modules which focus on musical leadership, choral education, music technology, assessment in music, and musical cognition.
 The programme's design enables you to benefit from a wide choice of generic modules that explore education and research as well as specific musical interests.